mrunankpawar/30DaysofGoogleCloud/README.md

 ### Follow the below steps to track your progress!!

-📍 Step 1: Fork this repository.
+📍 Step 1: Fork and star this repository.
 (You can see the fork option in the top-right corner.)

 📍 Step 2: You will be redirected to your own copy of this repo.